 If you've got more than one business you'll need to keep separate records for each business.

 Keep detailed records.
 It will make it easier to answer any questions that HMRC has about your tax return.

 You'll need to keep records of all your income and outgoings - whether you're paid 'gross' or with some tax taken off.
 If some tax has been taken off you'll need to keep your payment statements and - if higher rate tax is taken, keep the verification number.
 You'll need these for your tax return to reclaim any overpayment of tax.

 You may be able to claim capital allowances for certain assets.
 Rather than claiming the whole cost at the time you buy, you reclaim the cost over time.
 You'll need to keep detailed records to support your claim.

 It will help if you keep separate records of:

 It's easy to make mistakes when you are recording sales if:

 Even if you don't record these transactions through a till you still need to keep a record of them.
 You should note down the goods or services taken or supplied and their normal retail price.
 Your business profits must be worked out using this value.

-You may want to use the new simplified expenses rules for future tax returns.
-See the section 'Simpler Income Tax records for your 2013-14 tax return' below.
+You may want to use the new simplified expenses rules for your tax return.

 You must normally keep your business records for another five years after the online tax return deadline of 31 January, in case HMRC decides to check your return.
 The same date applies even if you've sent in a paper tax return.